 Today we’re looking at stylish, clever and efficient storage solutions for small spaces.
-Having lived in some exceedingly tiny places over the years, I know the pitfalls of trying to live comfortably and stylishly in a tiny home.
+I’ve lived in some exceedingly tiny places over the years, including one studio flat the size of a postage stamp.
+So I know first-hand the challenge of living comfortably and stylishly in a tiny home whilst maximising all available storage options.

-A major challenge on the style front is that your storage solutions are usually also on permanent display in a small space.
-You don’t have the luxury of oodles of spare room in which to hide things away.
+Small space living poses a big aesthetic challenge because your storage solutions are on permanent display.
+In a small home you don’t have the luxury of loads of cupboard space, or of attics, cellars and spare rooms in which to hide things away.
 So small space storage solutions need to be something that you’re happy to look at all day, every day.
+The solution?
+To get creative with our small-space storage ideas – and that’s just what this post is all about.

-Practically speaking, storage solutions for small spaces also need to be super-functional and efficient.
+As well as looking good, storage solutions for small spaces also need to be super-functional and efficient.
 Can you access what you need easily and quickly?
-I know just how time-wasting (and stressful) it can be to have to constantly move things from place to place, just to accomplish the simplest everyday task.
+I know how time-wasting (and stressful) it is to have to constantly move things from place to place, just to accomplish the simplest everyday task.

-So here are my six best storage tips for making the most of every square centimetre of your small living space.
+So here are my six best storage tips to maximise every square centimetre of your small living space – beautifully.

 6 of the best smart storage solutions for small spaces